Barú District, Pérez Zeledón

 Barú is a district of the Pérez Zeledón canton, in the San José province of Costa Rica.

 History

 Barú was created on 3 November 1983 by Acuerdo Ejecutivo 232.
-Segregated from San Isidro de El General.
+It was segregated from San Isidro de El General.

 Geography

 Barú has an area of km^{2} and an elevation of metres.

 Demographics

 For the 2011 census, Barú had a population of inhabitants.

 Transportation

 Road transportation

 The district is covered by the following road routes: